Raynaud’s Phenomenon Through a Korean Medicine Lens: Peripheral Cold as a Central Problem

 The second pattern is Qi stagnation with peripheral cold.
 These patients have adequate constitutional energy but it is congested — pooled centrally, unable to circulate freely to the periphery.
 They may actually feel heat in the chest or abdomen while their extremities are cold.
 Their pulse is wiry rather than thin.
 They often have emotional tension, chronic stress, or a history of suppressed emotional expression.
 The peripheral cold here is not a deficiency but a blockage.
 Treatment requires movement — dispersing what is congested, not adding what is already present but stuck.

-Why Body Type Is Not Fixed
+Why the Functional State Is Not Fixed

 The Autonomic Nervous System as the Bridge